dxos/cli/packages/cli/README.md

 Corresponding certificate would be downloaded to `~/.wire/certs` and considered by CLI as "trusted".

 ### Profiles

+<mark>Everything looks good except for this part.
+I have a few questions about this.
+I think I got it to work but these instructions don't work.

 To use the CLI, a profile needs to be created and activated.